-On the range, we will start with rooting you in a foundation of the application of the fundamentals of marksmanship, identifying a correct zeroing distance and zeroing procedures, rifle/carbine manual of arms, ready positions, close range engagements out to extended distances, and give you an understanding of the balance between precision and speed with performance shooting.
-Human reaction and processing speeds will be integrated and intermixed with realistic context and how to process a cognitive load for protective applications.
-The applied tactics of movement, cover usage, verbal commands, and understanding post-conflict protocols will all be integrated, giving you a well-rounded system that you can have confidence in if you ever find yourself in a critical situation as a well-prepared Armed Citizen.
+On the range, we’ll focus on the foundation of marksmanship, proper zeroing distance and procedures, the rifle/carbine manual of arms, and techniques for engaging targets at close range and extended distances.
+You’ll gain an understanding of the balance between precision and speed with performance shooting.
+Human reaction and processing speeds will be integrated with realistic scenarios to teach you how to manage cognitive load for protective applications.
+We will also cover applied tactics such as movement, cover usage, verbal commands, and post-conflict protocols.
+By the end of the course, you will have developed a well-rounded system you can trust in critical situations as a well-prepared Armed Citizen.

-Prerequisite: This is not a novice course, but all we require is that you can safely handle a rifle, come with an open mind, and be ready to train.
-For questions about requirements call or email.
+Prerequisite: This course is not for beginners.
+However, all we require is that you can safely handle a rifle, come with an open mind, and are ready to train.
+For questions about prerequisites, please call or email.

 Topics Covered: